Robert Baird (clergyman)

 Robert Baird (October 6, 1798 – March 15, 1863) was an American clergyman and author.

+Life

-He was born in Fayette County, Pennsylvania, near Pittsburgh, and graduated at Jefferson College in 1818 and at Princeton Theological Seminary in 1822.
+Baird was born in Fayette County, Pennsylvania, near Pittsburgh, and graduated at Jefferson College in 1818 and at Princeton Theological Seminary in 1822.
 He taught at an academy at Princeton, New Jersey for five years while tutoring at the College of New Jersey and preaching occasionally.
 (In 1824, he helped to create the Chi Phi Society, a semi-religious, semi-literary organization, which ceased activity the following year when it merged with the Philadelphian Society.)
 In 1827 Baird became a New Jersey agent for the American Bible Society, distributing Bibles among the poor and laboring among destitute Presbyterian churches.
 His survey of educational deficiencies eventually led to the introduction of a system of public education in New Jersey.

 In 1829 Baird became an agent for the American Sunday School Union and traveled extensively for the society.
 In 1835 he went to Europe, where he remained eight years, devoting himself to the promotion of Protestant Christianity in southern Europe and subsequently to the advocacy of temperance reform in northern Europe.
 On the formation of the Foreign Evangelical Society, since merged in the American and Foreign Christian Union, he became its agent and corresponding secretary.

 Baird's visit to Sweden in the mid-1830s inaugurated a new temperance movement there, and the Svenska nykterhetssällskapet (Swedish Temperance Society) was founded in 1837.
 In 1840, he worked with temperance activists Peter Wieselgren and George Scott as well as Läsare (Readers) Lars Paul Esbjörn and Carl Olof Rosenius in Sweden.